Global anthropogenic temperature change

 change their energy and pitch angles; as a result particle precipitations might

-suggesting that the results presented in this present study, which will
+results presented in this present study, which will doubtless be

-doubtless be controversially received and criticised by some, goes a long way
+controversially received and criticised by some, goes a long way to

 total energy consumed which is tantamount to CO2 emitted), Avakyan (2013)